zoraviel/CSS-and-GitHub-intro/git_commit_and_sync/README.md

 The commit message is your description or explanation of those changes.
 These messages can be very helpful in collaborative projects.
 They might be less meaningful for small, solo projects &mdash; but you have to write them anyway.

 You can view all commits in a project (shown below in the GitHub Desktop app) and even revert to a previous version.

-The **History** tab in the app reveals your past commits.
+The **History** tab in the app reveals your *past* commits:

 ![History tab showing commits in GitHub Desktop](../images/commit_messages.png)